MJK has developed Chatter, which is an advanced data-logging unit that runs stably and safely in nature, wells and overflow structures.

 Chatter data logger is mostly used to monitor for overflow in wells and sewer overflows.

-Warnings are send from the device in case of low battery or unauthorized access.
-This makes it easier to plan maintains routines as the Chatter does not need manned monitoring.
+Alerts are sent from the device in case of low battery or unauthorized access.
+MJK Chatter does not need regular supervision, which makes it easier for you to plan your time.